American Liberty Financial Network

 Although moving to a smaller home seems logical for many retirees and pre-retirees, you must do the math first.
 It’s advisable to include your financial advisor or advisory team when you consider downsizing to ensure it makes sense in the long term.

 - Calculate, and re-calculate.
 If you are taking money from savings or retirement funds to cover the move, look at the long-term impact of those withdrawals on your retirement income.
 Add all broker fees, increased property taxes, HOA dues, and other costs.

 - Don’t forget there are many additional expenses associated with purchasing a home.
 If it has been some time since you last purchased a home, you may be neglecting to factor in closing costs, real estate agent fees, furnishings and upgrades, moving costs, and repairs.

 - Consider the long-term implications if you take a lump sum from your retirement accounts to fund your home.
 Also, don’t forget to include taxes.
 Taking an early distribution could also push you into a higher tax bracket, diminishing any savings you’ll get.

 - Is your new home in a place you want to be?
 You’ll probably only downsize once in your life, so it’s essential to choose a place where you’d be OK spending the rest of your life.

-- If you move into a senior community, what additional costs will you incur?
+- What additional costs will you incur if you move into a senior community?
+Is the community near public transportation, or will you have to drive more than usual?
 Will the HOA rules allow you to have a live-in caretaker if the need arises?
-Is the community located near public transportation, or will you have to drive more than usual?

 - Is your portfolio balanced to include safe money products, such as annuities and life insurance?
 These products can help you create predictable income to help cover home-related expenses.